-Scan here to view the video showing how to perform a full testing procedure
+Scan here to view the video on how to install the Thermonet heating mat

 Lay the heating mat in irregular areas

 The Thermonet heating mat will not always fit in spaces around irregular shapes like a bath or toilet.
 In this case simply remove the cable from the mesh and arrange this in loops to cover the area.
 Use a minimum cable spacing of 50mm and fix in place using hot melt glue or strong tape.
 Allow 50mm spacing between heating cables and permanent fixtures.